L'Oiseau Blanc: Mystery

-Clive Cussler and his NUMA organization also attempted to solve the mystery, searching for the aircraft in Maine and in Newfoundland.
+Clive Cussler and his National Underwater and Marine Agency (NUMA) organization also attempted to solve the mystery, searching for the aircraft in Maine and in Newfoundland.
 They made multiple visits in the 1980s and interviewed hunters, fishermen, and others who said that they had seen or heard the aircraft pass by in 1927.
 The NUMA expedition was named "Midnight Ghost" after Lindbergh's comment in The Spirit of St. Louis that Nungesser and Coli had "vanished like midnight ghosts".
 In 1992, divers traveled to Newfoundland and searched Great Gull Pond for a wreck, but they found nothing and were not even sure that they had located the right lake.
 Other lakes were also searched, from Machias to Chesterfield.

 Certain pieces were found which did suggest that L'Oiseau Blanc had made it to the continent.
 Little of the aircraft would have remained, since it was created primarily from plywood and canvas.
 The parts most likely to endure would have been the engine and the aluminum fuel tanks.
 In Maine, bits and pieces of struts were found, and wood similar to the kind used to build the biplane.
 Engine metal was also found near the town of Machias that was not typical to the United States or Canada.
 Two residents described a large metal object, a "really big motor", which had been dragged out of the woods for salvage along a logging path.
-In 2011, the Wall Street Journal reported that an unofficial French team was focusing on theories that the aircraft crashed off the coast of Canada after flying over Newfoundland.
+In 2011, The Wall Street Journal reported that an unofficial French team was focusing on theories that the aircraft crashed off the coast of Canada after flying over Newfoundland.